-All members of staff have basic Makaton, Emma Jeffery, the deputy manager has Senco, Safe guarding, and has attended Managing Behaviour training in May 2018.
+All members of staff have basic Makaton, and are Senco, Safe guarding, and Managing Behaviour trained.
 The Pre-School Supervisor has worked with other professionals, attended TAC and Early Support Meetings working with Speech and Language Therapists with children who have attended the Pre-School sessions with SEND.
-Emma Jeffery, the deputy manager, along with Sally McGowan, the manager, runs the group, who have full First Aid certificates, Food hygiene and are aware of specific dietary needs some children may have.
+Sally McGowan, the manager, runs the group, who have full First Aid certificates, Food hygiene and are aware of specific dietary needs some children may have.

 - How our service supports providers / schools / colleges

 Managers meet with parents, children and new school providers to provide an easy transition; through meetings or with other professionals working with children with additional needs and requirements.
 The Keyperson also works with the parents and the child prior to transition.
 Our setting agrees with parents for information to be shared as part of the transition process.